Form Datasets

 Internal datasets are defined in the choices sheet of an XLSForm and are typically used as choices for selects.
 You can also define a dataset in the choices sheet to look up values based on user input.
 Learn how to define internal datasets in the section on selects.

-• data changes frequently.
-One or more data file attached to the form can be updated without modifying the form definition.
+• data needs to change over time.
+External datasets can be updated without modifying the form definition.

 • the same forms are used in different contexts.
-For example, the exact same form definition could be used in multiple countries with different data files listing regions, local products, etc.
+For example, the exact same form definition could be used in multiple countries with different data files or Entity Lists representing districts, species, or products.

 Note